Key Takeaways

 TRT injections

 For a long time, testosterone injections were seen as the gold standard treatment for low testosterone.
-Though they can boost T levels significantly, there are some drawbacks, like potentially annoying injections, increased blood viscosity through elevated hematocrit, and the risk of harming fertility.

 With testosterone injections, testosterone levels stay elevated for long periods of time and then slowly decrease before the next injection.
 This is different than the natural increase of testosterone production early in the day, peaking around 10 am to 12 pm, and then slowly decreasing by the time you head to sleep.